Raziel7893/WindowsGSM.PrimalCarnage/README.md

 ## PLEASE ⭐STAR⭐ THE REPO IF YOU LIKE IT!
 THANKS!

+### Important to Note:
+- Unfortunatly the consoleoutput is broken right now, no idea why
+- Somehow it either opens, nor passes the text to WindowsGSM besides some warnings

 ### WindowsGSM Installation:
 1. Download  WindowsGSM https://windowsgsm.com/
 2. Create a Folder at a Location you wan't all Server to be Installed and Run.